Amazinggracee/The-budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for the immense support.
-I would also like to thank  Gregoire Vella on Behance for this amazing design!
+I would also like to thank  Gregoire Vella on Behance for this amazing design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>